Former Gov. Edwin Edwards back in the hospital

 BATON ROUGE, La.
-(WAFB/WVUE) - Former Gov. Edwin Edwards, 93, is back in the hospital as of after being released three days earlier, a representative for the former governor tells WVUE-TV.
+(WAFB/WVUE) - Former Gov. Edwin Edwards, 93, is back in the hospital after being released three days earlier, a representative for the former governor tells WVUE-TV.

 Leo Honeycutt, who represents Edwards and his family, says Edwards is currently being treated at Ochsner Medical Center in Baton Rouge.